-• If you pay money into a pension after it has been taxed through your salary, the government undoes this by paying tax back - For every £100 you pay-in they add £25 giving you a total of £125.
+For every £100 you pay into your pension the government tops it up by £25 giving you a total of £125.
 Since £25 is 20% of £125, it's a total tax refund for the basic-rate tax payer.
-Higher-rate and additional-rate taxpayers have to reclaim the rest.
+Earning more?
+Higher rate or additional-rate taxpayers have to reclaim the rest.

 How do I reclaim?